robertbasic/robertbasic.com-hugo/content/blog/backup-script-for-mysql.md

 tags = ["backup", "mysql", "script", "shell"] categories = ["Development"]
 +++
-<p>This post is more of a reminder for myself.
-Anywayz, a little bash script that backups a database, gzipit and deletes all backups older than 3 days.</p>
+This post is more of a reminder for myself.
+Anywayz, a little bash script that backups a database, gzipit and deletes all backups older than 3 days.

-<pre class="bash" name="code">#!/bin/bash
+{{< highlight bash >}}#!/bin/bash

 DBUSER="user"
 DBPASS="pass"